Welcome to the Website of the

 Additionally, SHS demonstrated in the Phase III pilot Family Study (May through December 1997) that the study was able to recruit and retain large kindreds from which physiologic measurements were made and blood samples taken for direct genotyping.

-The Phase IV Exam is a continuation and marked expansion
+The Phase IV Exam is a continuation and marked

-ultrasound and pressure waveform analysis, measures of
+carotid ultrasound and pressure waveform analysis, measures of

 The Strong Heart Study-IV (SHS, Cardiovascular Disease in American Indians Phase IV) is continuing the mortality and morbidity surveillance of the original cohort, the study of the inheritance of risk factors in American Indian families, and the re-examination of the members of the original families recruited in Phase III.